Posted by Shane Claiborne 1 week 1 day ago

 Posted by Shane Claiborne 3 years 38 weeks ago

-Posted by Shane Claiborne, Jonathan Wilson-Hartgrove 3 years 51 weeks ago
+Posted by Shane Claiborne 4 years 1 week ago

-Posted by Shane Claiborne 3 years 51 weeks ago
+Posted by Shane Claiborne, Jonathan Wilson-Hartgrove 4 years 2 weeks ago

 As per usual, on Friday, we had all sorts of Buy Nothing Day festivities (check out the video here).
 But that's not what I want to talk about.
 I read recent posts on consumerism and Buy Nothing Day by Eugene Cho and Rachel Anderson here on God's Politics, and I admire the optimism and nuanced critiques.
 But this past weekend folks around the world stared in embarrassment, pity, and horror as people killed each other for bargains –- literally.